Last Updated on

 For the first visit, Sarao Motors created a customized Popemobile designed from a jeepney.
 As for the second visit, Pope John Paul II rode in a bulletproof pick-up truck designed by Francisco Motors.

 At the time of his second appearance, security measures had already been tightened due to a failed assassination in St. Peter’s Square in 1981.
-A rumoured second attempt (the Bojinka Plot) against the pontiff in the Philippines also spurred the designers to make the vehicle as safe as possible, hence why bulletproof enclosures were placed on the vehicle.
+A rumored second attempt (the Bojinka Plot) against the pontiff in the Philippines also spurred the designers to make the vehicle as safe as possible, hence why bulletproof enclosures were placed on the vehicle.

 6. Pope John Paul II Criticized President Marcos In Front Of The World.